Download your copy of Israel: An Archaeological Journey and start receiving Bible History Daily — both absolutely free!

 Sift through the storied history of ancient Israel in the free eBook Israel: An Archaeological Journey.

 This free eBook examines key archaeological sites from Hebrew Bible and New Testament eras in Israel.
-Archaeology sheds light on places of sorrow and joy, from Roman prisons to seaside entertainment districts.
+Archaeological discoveries shed light on places of sorrow and joy, from Roman prisons to seaside entertainment districts.
 Explore the religion and history of ancient Israel from the Babylonian destruction through the New Testament era in this free eBook put together exclusively for our Bible History Daily audience.

 The Fury of Babylon